-Each absence without approval is worth 2% deduction of your final score.
-Class participation may also be evaluated by several in-class experiments.
+Each absence without approval is worth a 2% deduction of your final score.

+Several in-class experiments may also evaluate class participation.

 I will give you several problem sets.

 Game theory can be complicated and abstract.
 You will not understand the material by just coming to class.
-Game theory can only be learned well through practice, so it is important that you work through the examples and spend time solving problems.
+Game theory can only be learned well through practice, so you must work through the examples and spend time solving problems.

 The purpose of the problem sets is to help you check your understanding of the materials.
-It will also be handy in preparing for the exams because some of the exam questions will be similar (or even identical) to those in the problem sets.
+It will also be handy in preparing for the exams because some exam questions will be similar (or even identical) to those in the problem sets.

-2.4 Academic Honesty and Plagiarism It is important for a student's effort and credit to be recognized through class assessment.
-Credits earned for a student work due to efforts done by others are clearly unfair.
-Deliberate dishonesty is considered academic misconducts, which include plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.
-All assessments are subject to academic misconduct check.
-Misconduct check may include reproducing the assessment, providing a copy to another member of faculty, and/or communicate a copy of this assignment to the PHBS Discipline Committee.
-A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference purpose.
-Where violation is suspected, penalties will be implemented.
-The penalties for academic misconduct may include: deduction of honour points, a mark of zero on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.
-For more information of plagiarism, please refer to PHBS Student Handbook.
-3. Topics, Teaching and Assessment Schedule The schedule is tentative and due to changes.
+2.4 Academic Honesty and Plagiarism

+A student's effort and credit need to be recognized through class assessment.
+Credits earned for a student's work due to efforts done by others are clearly unfair.
+Deliberate dishonesty is considered academic misconduct, which includes plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain grades, honors, awards, or professional endorsement dishonestly; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.

+All assessments are subject to an academic misconduct check.
+Misconduct checks may include reproducing the assessment, providing a copy to another faculty member, and/or communicating a copy of this assignment to the PHBS Discipline Committee.
+A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference purposes.

+Where the violation is suspected, penalties will be implemented.
+The penalties for academic misconduct may include the deduction of discipline points, a zero mark on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.

+For more information on plagiarism, please refer to PHBS Student Handbook.

+3. Topics, Teaching, and Assessment Schedule

+The schedule is tentative and due to changes.

 The chapters and reading materials are provided for your reference.

-Week 1 Introduction and Analysis of Static Games Week 2-3 Analysis of Dynamic Games and Equilibrium Refinement Week 4-5 Games with Incomplete Information and Asymmetric Information Week 6-7 Signalling Games Week 8-9 Applications of Game Theory 4.
-Miscellaneous
+Week 1 Introduction and Analysis of Static Games

+Week 2-3 Analysis of Dynamic Games and Equilibrium Refinement

+Week 4-5 Games with Incomplete Information and Asymmetric Information

+Week 6-7 Signalling Games

+Week 8-9 Applications of Game Theory